ketch-sdk/ketch-samples/ketch-ios/README.md

 ## Quick Start

-To integrate the Ketch Smart Tag into your Swift based iOS project follow these steps:
+Before we start, take a look at the [fully functional sample of iOS app](./../iOS%20Ketch%20Pref%20Center%20using%20Storyboard), where the following steps are implemented, the Ketch Smart Tag into your Swift based iOS project.

 ### Step 1.
-Copy the integration bridge into an app
+Copy the integration bridge into the app

 Add [index.html](./index.html) file with privacy web form wrapper to your project.

 The `index.html` file makes use of WebKit `WKWebView` and `JavascriptInterface` to communicate back and forth with the native runtime of the iOS application.

 ### Step 2.
 Add Info.plist privacy trecking request.

 Define `Info.plist` string for tracking allowance request with key `Privacy - Tracking Usage Description` (`NSUserTrackingUsageDescription`) that describes wanted purpose, e.g. "Please indicate whether you consent to our collection and use of your data in order to perform the operation(s) you’ve requested."

 ### Step 3.
 Create the Ketch Preferences Center view with the webView.